Bloomberg taps fortune, now has 1,000 workers for U.S. Democratic presidential campaign

-NEW YORK (Reuters) - Billionaire U.S. presidential candidate Mike Bloomberg has vastly expanded his campaign staff, which now boasts a battalion of over 1,000 workers, his campaign said on Tuesday, giving him significant force as he tries to unseat Republican President Donald Trump.
+NEW YORK, Jan 14 (Reuters) - Billionaire U.S. presidential candidate Mike Bloomberg has vastly expanded his campaign staff, which now boasts a battalion of over 1,000 workers, his campaign said on Tuesday, giving him significant force as he tries to unseat Republican President Donald Trump.

 The media mogul is using his personal fortune to quickly build a national campaign since joining the presidential race in November, months after several Democratic rivals started campaigning.
 He has also vowed to keep campaign offices open in battleground states even if he is not the Democratic nominee.